Prague: Beer Culture Meets Bohemian Soul in Heart of Europe

 Food & drinks

 Pivo (Beer) Excellence: Czech Republic drinks most beer per capita globally, locals expect excellent pilsner at every pub and judge establishments by beer quality.
+Prague's exceptional beer culture and traditional Czech cuisine make it one of the best places to visit for foodies seeking authentic Central European flavors.
 Heavy Meat Culture: Svíčková (beef in cream sauce), vepřo-knedlo-zelo (pork-dumpling-cabbage), locals eat heavy meals and vegetarians face limited authentic options.
 Knedlíky (Dumplings): Bread dumplings soaking up sauces, locals eat with nearly every meal, different regional styles debated passionately.
 Hospoda Food Rituals: Order beer first, food second, locals never rush meals, multi-hour pub sessions normal for weekend lunches.
 Tatarák (Raw Beef): Czech steak tartare with raw onions and toast, locals eat as appetizer, foreigners squeamish about raw meat tradition.
 Christmas Carp Tradition: Live carp swimming in bathtubs before Christmas dinner, locals maintain tradition despite modern refrigeration, children name carp before eating it.

 Cultural insights